lonynamer/ansible-task/README.md

 ### Purpose
 - The purpose of this project is studying and demonstration of abilities.
-- The same can be done on docker swarm or kubernetes cluster to create auto-scaling buld environment without attaching jenkins slaves.
+- The same can be done on docker swarm or kubernetes cluster to create auto-scaling buld environment without attaching jenkins slaves, by dockerized jnlp slaves.

 #### What it does ?
 Step 1